 That said, even at the newest price of AU$13.99 per month, Disney Plus is still the best streaming service in Australia when it comes to quality over quantity.
 And when you consider that Disney doesn't charge extra for 4K and simultaneous streams, that price point seems even more reasonable.

-In terms of exclusive content, Disney Plus is on an incredible winning streak of late, delivering one major blockbuster after another — on the TV front, Moon Knight was followed by Obi-Wan Kenobi, which was followed by Ms. Marvel, She-Hulk and Andor.
+In terms of exclusive content, Disney Plus is on an incredible winning streak of late, delivering one major blockbuster after another — on the TV front, Andor was the service's most critically-acclaimed Star Wars show to date, and its new series Ahsoka is gearing up to be excellent, too.

 Thanks to its affordable price point and steady stream of huge releases, Disney Plus is one of the few services we're happy to stay subscribed to full time.